schwallergroup/lmkan/README.rst

 Each lmKAN layer has the method ``def get_hessian_regularization(self):``.
 Sum these values across all the lmKAN layers of the model, and next add to the loss ``lambda * total_hessian_regularization``, where ``lambda`` is the regularization strength.

 We found it effective to first use very strong Hessian regularization, and next gradually relax it during the fitting.
-So, essentially, the model first learns low-frequency components, and next, when they are learned, enables high-frequency ones.
+So, the model first learns low-frequency components, and next, when they are learned, enables high-frequency ones.
 As an example, see the following fitting schedule:

 .. code-block:: python